 What is a Software Development Methodology?

-A software development methodology helps ensure that all team members are aligned on the following questions:
+In terms of team synergy, software development methodology helps ensure that all team members are aligned on the following questions:

 - In the current version, what features are planned?